Imagine the SAME house storing around 12 MILLION Btus of winter cooling to easily provide the 4 MBtu generally used in an entire summer!

 Bottom line: ALL air conditioning is taken care of, forever, without the big electricity bills of conventional air conditioning, and without any Freon refrigerants that might be environmentally bad.

-If, in the Autumn, either solar heating or any of a variety of other heat sources is used to warm up the storage, that stored heat could be used during the winter for heating the house.
-Notice that we say WARM and not HEAT!
+If, in the Autumn, either solar heating or any of a variety of other heat sources is used to warm up the storage, then maybe by November 1, the storage could have been gradually gotten up to the desired 120°F. That stored heat could then be used during the winter for heating the house.
+Certainly, all of November, December and January should be completely provided for.
+But if February and March heat is also desired, no real problem, just TALLER sub-basement and storage material and THICKER insulation to reduce long-term heat losses.
+Notice that we say WARM and not HOT!

 When anyone else talks about trying to provide "solar heating" for domestic hot water or for space heating, they always try to store the heat at 200°F or above.
 Yes, that allows a small volume of storage material to hold a lot of heat, a good thing.
 However, it causes enormous heat losses through surrounding insulation if the heat is to be stored more than three or four hours!
 We see great wisdom in minimizing the amount of heat lost through the insulation.
 With our design storage temperature of only 120°F, our heat loss rate is less than half that of a 200°F storage!
 This is a central reason why our storage can provide heat for a full house for MONTHS!